Albresky/HDU-XKL/README.md

 Creating a cron task on a stable facility using educational network (like dormitory WiFi and i-HDU) is the best choice if you own some devices like `Smart phones`, `Raspberry Pi`, `NVIDIA Jetson`, `Laptop` and etc.

-### 3.2 ECS or Local Terminal（Android Termux 、Linux）
+### 3.2 ECS or Local Terminal（Android Termux 、Linux）[Detailed Tutorial for the Deployment in Android System](https://cosyspark.space/xkl-android-tutorial/)

 - First, use Vim/Nano to edit `XKL/src/task.sh` manually：
   - `workdir` is the full path of `XKL/src`. e.g. `/home/ubuntu/XKL/src`.
 ATTENTION: this path doesn't need to be ended up with `/`